MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-ai-summary-list.md

 - **Data Summarization:** Automatically generated summaries offer high-level insights into your data, reducing the time spent on manual analysis.

-You can add AI summary on either a new list, or an existing list.
+You can add AI summary on either a new or existing list.

 ## Enable AI summary on a new list

 When creating a new data list, you can enable the **AI summary** feature to automatically generate insightful summaries and visual charts for the list.

-**Steps**:
+To enable AI summary on a new list:

 1. [Add a list](/power-pages/getting-started/add-list) to the page.

-1. Select "AI summary for list" feature to enable or disable AI summary for selected list.
+1. Select **AI summary for list** to enable or disable AI summary for the selected list.
 Default for this toggle is enabled.

    :::image type="content" source="media/add-ai-summary-list/list-settings.png" alt-text="Screenshot that shows the list settings from the **Set up** tab.":::

    1. Complete the configuration and select **Done**.

-   Once AI summary list is enabled, the data lists automatically provide AI-driven summaries and visual representations of the data, allowing for a more intuitive and insightful user experience.
+   Once AI summary list is turned on, the data lists automatically provide AI-driven summaries and visual representations of the data, allowing for a more intuitive and insightful user experience.

 ## Enable AI summary for an existing list

 You can also enable the **AI summary** feature on an existing data list.
-Follow these steps to modify the data list and enable this feature:

-Steps:
+To enable AI summary on an existing list:

-1. Select existing list on the page.
+1. Select the existing list on the page.

 1. Select **Edit List**.